Contribute to development

 PATCHversion when you make backwards-compatible bug fixes.1

-The current version of the project must be manually maintained in the following two places:
+The current version of the project (omitting the leading

 Using Git-Flow means that PRs have the highest chance of getting